biotope/biotope-element/docs/attr-parsing.md

 ];
 ```

-This will automatically try to force the value it receives into a javascript boolean type - it does
+This will automatically try to force the value it receives into a JavaScript `boolean` type - it
-this according to the HTML5 spec so that all these conversions stay as true to the spec as possible.
+does this according to the HTML5 spec so that all these conversions stay as true to the spec as
+possible.

 The list of possible types is the following:
   - `string` (default when `type` is omitted)